 Jon Snow raising his sword takes front and center, while on the outskirts you can see Arya at different stages in her journey to becoming a fearless assassin, Sansa standing tall and proud, and the horrific events of the Red Wedding.

-Each Tuesday until the series concludes, a new Glass of Thrones will be unveiled in Belfast.
+Each Tuesday until the series concluded, a new Glass of Thrones was unveiled in Belfast.
 You can track their progress via the Glass of Thrones interactive website from Tourism Ireland.

 The Glass Of Thrones installation is part of Tourism Ireland’s new campaign to showcase Northern Ireland as Game Of Thrones territory to millions of fans worldwide.